CompSciLauren/naturedex/README.md

-# naturedex
+# Naturedex

-Interactive app for tracking and identifying the wildlife you encounter.
+> Interactive app for tracking and identifying the wildlife you encounter.
+>